-Docking results indicate that SW-1A (meropenem without siderophore conjugation) exhibits weaker binding affinities, with scores of –6.8 kcal/mol and –6.3 kcal/mol against the IrtA and IrtB chains individually, and –7.1 kcal/mol against the full IrtAB complex.
+Docking results indicate that SW-1A (meropenem without siderophore conjugation) exhibits weaker binding affinities, with scores of 6.8 kcal/mol and 6.3 kcal/mol against the IrtA and IrtB chains individually, and 7.1 kcal/mol against the full IrtAB complex.
 As a β-lactam antibiotic, meropenem does not benefit from interaction with the bacterial iron uptake system, leading to relatively lower binding affinity compared to its siderophore-conjugated counterparts.
 However, docking studies against β-lactamase and serine/threonine-protein kinase (PknA) showed more promising results, with binding scores of –6.9 kcal/mol and –7.8 kcal/mol, respectively.
 These findings suggest that, once internalized, meropenem retains its β-lactamase resistance and potential antibacterial activity.
 Nonetheless, co-administration with a β-lactamase inhibitor such as clavulanic acid is recommended to maximize therapeutic efficacy.
 The interaction profiles are illustrated in Figures 3 and 4.